go-delve/delve/Documentation/api/ClientHowto.md

 unexported runtime functions).

 All of "next", "step" and "stepout" operate on the selected goroutine.
-The selected gorutine is described by the `SelectedGoroutine` field of `DebuggerState`.
+The selected goroutine is described by the `SelectedGoroutine` field of `DebuggerState`.
 Every time `Command` returns the selected goroutine will be reset to the goroutine that triggered the breakpoint.